Rejecting govt stance, LHC admits plea seeking unconditional permission for Nawaz's travel

 The court had reserved its judgement on the admissibility of the petition in the afternoon.

-After declaring the plea as maintainable, the LHC has summoned lawyers from both sides to present arguments on the merits of the petition on Monday.
+After declaring the plea as maintainable, the LHC initially summoned lawyers from both sides to present arguments on the merits of the petition on Monday.
+However, upon request from PML-N's lawyers, the court fixed the next hearing of the petition for 11:30am tomorrow (Saturday).

 At the outset of today's hearing, the court asked if the federal government had submitted its written reply, to which the government's lawyer, Additional Attorney General (AAG) Chaudhry Ishtiaq A Khan, responded in the affirmative.